 Believe it or not, nailing your design aesthetic isn't as hard as it sounds.
 All you need is a little inspiration to get your wheels turning and some expert guidance to set things in motion.

 If you appreciate pared-down, casually elegant design as much as the housewares aficionados at Parachute, you're in good hands.
-Founder and CEO Ariel Kaye literally wrote the book on How to Make a House a Home, and it's safe to say she knows a thing or two about interior decorating.
+Founder Ariel Kaye literally wrote the book on How to Make a House a Home, and it's safe to say she knows a thing or two about interior decorating.
 From color palettes and materials selection to furniture and organization, the book is full of actional home decor ideas and inspiration.

 When redesigning an entire home, your best bet is a room-by-room approach.
 That way, the full scope of the project will be less intimidating, plus it'll help ensure the finished look is cohesive.
 Each area doesn't have to embrace the same theme or feature the exact same colors, but the designs should complement one another.